mattmacintosh/mattmacintosh.github.io/README.md

 ## Transformation

-In it's life Matt's website has undergone a circular transformation.
+In it's life, Matt's website has undergone a circular transformation.
 From static, to dynamic driven (via WordPress), and back to static (with Jekyll's help).
 It's been quite the ride.
 One we're all better off having taken.

-This repository is now hosteed  on Github Pages. <a href="http://mattmacintosh.com">Visit mattmacintosh.com to see</a>.
+Also this repository is now hosted/ generated on/ with Github Pages/ Github and Jekyll.
+Visit <a href="http://mattmacintosh.com">mattmacintosh.com</a> to see.